Environmental Sound Deepfake Detection Using Deep-Learning Framework: Proposed Deep-Learning Framework

 \subsection{The High-Level Architecture of The proposed Deep-learning Framework}

-We first propose a deep-learning framework for environmental sound deepfake detection (ESDD).
+We first propose a deep-learning based framework for Environmental Sound Deepfake Detection (ESDD).
 The high-level architecture of our proposed framework is described in Fig.~\ref{fig:high-level-arc}.
 In particular, the audio is first transformed into spectrograms.
-To deal with the unbalanced issue between fake and real audio recordings, Mixup~\cite{mixup1, mixup2}, is applied as the online data augmentation.
-Then, original and Mixup spectrograms are fed into a deep neural network architecture, referred to as the backbone, to extract the audio embedding (i.e., an audio embedding is a vector-based presentation).
-Finally, the audio embedding is explored by a multilayer perception (MLP) with three dense layers to classify audio embeddings into fake or bonafide categories.
+To deal with the unbalanced issue between fake and real audios, Mixup~\cite{mixup1, mixup2}, is applied as the online data augmentation.
+Then, original and Mixup spectrograms are fed into a Convolutional-based (CNN-based) network architecture, referred to as the backbone, to extract the audio embedding (i.e., an audio embedding is a vector-based presentation).
+Finally, the audio embedding is explored by a multilayer perception (MLP) with some dense layers to classify audio embeddings into fake or real categories.